plagued by longing

 The interplay between smoke and the surname mirrors my mother's ever-evolving narrative.
 The name itself encompasses the entire story, reflecting its transformations, adaptations, and reconstructions to convey strength while still bearing the imprints of trauma.
 This ongoing series explores intergenerational trauma and the complex dynamics of power and wounds.

-This series lead up to a final solo exhibition at Phase Gallery Los Angeles on May 13, 2023.
+This series led up to a final solo exhibition at Phase Gallery Los Angeles on May 13, 2023.

 photo documentation by Yubo Dong ofstudio photography